Editorial Policies

 Focus and Scope

-The Open Access Journal for a Global Sustainable Information Society provides a forum to discuss the challenges humanity is facing in the information society today.
+tripleC: Communication, Capitalism & Critique.
+Open Access Journal for a Global Sustainable Information Society provides a forum to discuss the challenges humanity is facing in the capitalist information society today. tripleC is an open access journal focused on the critical study of capitalism and communication.

 It is the journal´s mission to encourage uncommon sense, fresh perspectives and unconventional ideas, and connect leading thinkers and young scholars in inspiring reflections.

-tripleC is a transdisciplinary journal that is open to contributions from all disciplines and approaches that meet at the conjunctions of cognition, communication and cooperation in the information society.
+tripleC is a transdisciplinary journal that is open to contributions that critically and with a focus on power structures analyze the role of cognition, communication, information, media, digital media, the Internet, culture and communication in the information society.

 Besides peer-reviewed papers, we also publish reflections on current issues, political developments, reviews of books, comments on articles, discussions, interviews, etc that are related to the journal's mission.
 By this we aim to foster discourse about the information and communication age.
 Reviews for reflections are welcome.
 Please note that also all published articles can be commented by readers.
 For doing so, please first register as a reader and then use the 'add comment' section that is visible at the right-hand side of the abstract of a paper.